 “Did you hear that Vernon Bodily died?”
 I asked.
 “He wrote more than a hundred books.”

 “There are about five that are any good,” she said, but she couldn’t remember which ones.
 I watched the headlights carve the road out of the night.
 The radio was off, and in the backseat you could hear Thought and Memory sigh in their sleep, dreaming their way through a backlog of crow frustrations.

-My big LA reading got canceled.
+My big LA reading got cancelled.
 I arrived at the store, a place called Book Ark, a half hour early and they told me there’d been heavy water damage to the room, and that in any case, the shipment of my books had yet to arrive.
 One excuse, and I would have believed him; two made it sound like a cover-up.
 The manager felt bad about the whole thing and said that I could take any book I wanted, as long as it wasn’t an art book.

 “No worries,” I said.
 “I don’t like art.”
 I’m always saying things I don’t mean, just to fill up the silence.
 Later I’ll think that maybe I do mean them.

 I went straight to science fiction and found the Bs.
 There was a single thin Vernon Bodily title, with gaps on either side suggesting that his death had driven sales.
 It was called Handle with Care.

 I got a muffin from Book Ark’s café and then walked down to a record store but didn’t buy anything.
 I called Mimi but she wasn’t picking up.
 Her outgoing message was Thought and Memory saying “Hello.”

 “Hello,” I said, talking to the crows more than to Mimi.
 “Goodbye.”